mterrier23/PetInsights/Project Report/Self Assessments/Bakhshi_CapstoneEssay.md

 Some of the preliminary research will be on what the website should look like.
 We will discuss and divide different tasks - such as designing and developing.
 We will work on creating a solid base for the shelters so that we can focus on developing the code for it first.
 Then we will work on the customer side similarly.
 I feel that I will have done a good job if the application is completed to a basic level that can be used.
 It will be a project that can then be continuously improved upon.
 Our expected results are creating a working application and getting as close to that as possible.

 I am really excited to work on this project as it will be the culmination of everything I have learned so far.
 I feel that there is a huge scope for programming and designing the look and feel of the website in this project.
 I am also excited at the prospect of creating a fully functional application.
 It is going to help many animals and shelters in need of such services.

+# Final Capstone Assessment
+I worked on the project as a researcher and a developer.
+I researched pet shelters and their operations and how to best combine the app features with our vision.
+I developed some of the features on the app on the organization side as well using xamarin forms.
+One of the obstacles I faced was being able to mangage my time efficiently while working on the senior design and with other course work.
+I learned how much work building an app from the ground work requires and how team work is so important in making sure we are able to meet our goals.

+Our team made sure to meet at least once a week to discuss our deliverables and issues that we were facing.
+This would ensure that we were having regular communication on the progress of the project apart from our regular communication while working on our respective tasks.